 If you are looking for more punjabi recipes, check out Rajma Masala, Kala Chana, Saag Paneer, Pumpkin Curry, Karela recipes on piping pot curry.

 Lauki / Bottle Gourd Curry - Instant Pot Pressure Cooker

-- 2 Bottle Gourd (Lauki) cut into small about ½ inch pieces (about 4-5 cups, see post for more details)
+- 2 Bottle Gourd (Lauki) peeled and cut into small about ½ inch pieces (about 4-5 cups, see post for more details)

 - 4 cloves Garlic finely chopped

 - 1 Green Chili Pepper (optional) Bird's eye or another variety

 - 1 Onion large chopped (about 1.5 cups)

 - 2 Tomato large chopped (about 1.5 cups)

 - 1 teaspoon Dry Mango powder (Amchur) or 1 tbsp Lemon juice